sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 </figure>
 <br>

-**Danger lurks here.** Because your efforts have temporarily ceased to bring satisfaction or money, you might start questioning your work, talents, and interests.
+**Danger lurks here.** Because your efforts have temporarily ceased to provide satisfaction and money, you might start questioning your work, talents, and interests.
 It's so easy to betray your passion and switch to something "that works now."

 But what was awesome before the crisis, will stay awesome after the crisis.
 While others withdraw from the race, stay on track — polish the awesome.